Sushil584/My-new-project/README.md

 ## Summary

-This project will use database to provide assistance in bringing further career growth for all employeez or individuals who seek for it.
+This project will use database to provide assistance in bringing further career growth for all employees or individuals who seek for it.

 ## Background